roghuchi/roghuchi/README.md

 ### Hi there 👋

+My nick name is Roghuchi.
+I am a Linux system administrator and a memeber of Uchiha clan 🔺🔻

 I am always looking for olives 🤓 The best olives are those that are Parvardeh 🫒

 ![Roghuchi's github stats](https://github-readme-stats.vercel.app/api?username=roghuchi&theme=merko&layout=compact)